apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut.md

 {% endraw %}
 {% endhighlight %}

-The next few lines are macro commands defined in our style file.
-These capture information about that is presented in the report: its title, who did the work, etc.
+The following few lines are macro commands defined in our style file.
+These capture information about the report: its title, who did the work, etc.
-These macros must be used before the main body of the document begins (with `\begin{document}`).
+These macros must appear in the file before the main body of the document begins (with `\begin{document}`).
 {% highlight tex %}
 {% raw %}
 \Metrologist{Luke Skywalker}